mdrakibulislam-zero/AIFaceDetection/README.md

 ## AI Face Detection:
-This is a simple face detection program based on Artificial Intelligence.
+This is a simple face detection program based on Artificial Intelligence which made with Python.
 It's able to detect human faces.

 ## Outcome: